GeoscienceAustralia/burn-mapping/notebooks/handover/README.md

 mycolormap.txt is a predefined colormap used for the severity mapping

+## Output description
+The outputs of severity and burnscar mapping are stored in one dataset and saved in netcdf format.
+The following variables are included in the output file:
+    StartDate: detected start-date of severe and moderate burned area (filled with nan for unburnt area)
+    Duration: duration of land cover change due to the bushfire (filled with nan for unburnt area)
+    Severity: severity of land cover change due to the bushfire (0 for unburnt area)
+    Severe: binary mask for severe burnt area (0 for unburnt area)
+    Moderate: binary mask for moderate and severe burnt area (0 for unburnt area)
+    Corroborate: binary mask for corroborating evidence from hotspots data with 4km buffer (0 for unburnt area)

 ## Validation data
 The validation dataset is currently located under /g/data/xc0/project/Burn_mapping/02_Fire_Perimeters_Polygons/

+## Run it on raijin
+The 'burnmapping_test.py' provides the example of running the BurnCube for a 25km tile with the centre lat,lon coordinates.
+The compuation tile is recorded for each step.

+The 'jobs.pbs' provides a simple example of scheduling the job for one tile in raijin

+The 'testsites_run.sh' provides a simple example of submitting muliple jobs to raijin that mapping the burnscar for the sites in sites.txt